thomasballinger/your-party-is-full/README.md

 Flow:
 1. Sign up for site.
 Input who you are for a profile. (simple character creator)
 2. "Form a party" (create an event)
+3. (NPCs quickly automatically join the party)
+4. An NPC attempts to be come the 5th party member.
+YOUR PARTY IS FULL!
-3. Input party member names.
+6. Input party member names.
 Add new members or select them from your contacts.
    Other people are allowed to join?
-4. "close a
+7. "close a

+TODO
+- button to join a party
+- button to request to join a party
+- script to make fake characters join parties that are not full every ~5 seconds

+- add flow for arriving on an event without having signed up
+- add random more default adventure titles and descriptions
+- add random initial names
+- add flow
+- random class on create
+- "our research indicates you're a cleric.
+Not correct? just fix it here!"
+- profile descriptions (editable text?) or get rid of this?
+OH just make it random!
+-

 Who should you send home?